jbacheldor/japanese-conjugation-server/readme.md

 - need to in genki call:
     - add in inclusive flag - boolean
     - figure out how to differentiate between verbs and adjectives
+    - right now we have results working but it would be great to have a separate section for adjectives / verbs rather than as one bulk unit

 - add in more data to csv
 - export functions into separate file, it's a weebit busy right now